 How can the spread of coronavirus be prevented?

-Although slowing the spread of the virus is a huge challenge, several countries have been able to reduce the number of new cases, and steps to prevent the spread are now in place across the world.
+Although slowing the spread of the virus is a huge challenge, many countries have been able to reduce the number of new cases, and steps to prevent the spread are now in place across the world.
 Social distancing is a key part of the UK's response, along with frequent and careful hand washing, which is the most effective way to stop the virus being transmitted.
 For the latest medical advice, visit the NHS website.

 Will my travel insurance cover me?